dimetcm/UdacityRL-Navigation/Report.md

 The Agent class has two main functions:
 "act" - selects an action for a given state using epsilon-greedy action selection.
 Epsilon-greedy action selection helps the agent to balance between exploration and exploitantion.
 The are two possibilities of how action can be selected.
-Either the agent selects action randomly (exploration) or uses function aproximation algorythm for selectin an action with a highest value for a given state.
+Either the agent selects action randomly (exploration) or uses function aproximation algorythm for selecting an action with a highest value for a given state (exploitation, Q function).
-One of the ideas of DQN is to use supervised learning such as deep neural networks as a function aproximator, which has a state as an input parameters of the DNN and
+One of the ideas of DQN is to use supervised learning algorythm such as deep neural networks as a function aproximator, which has a state as an input parameters of the DNN and action values as an output.

-"learn" - observes a new state and a reward after selecting an action which gives the agent a possibility to learn and improve the action selection function from his expirience.
+"learn" - observes a new state and a reward after selecting an action which gives the agent a possibility to learn and improve the action selection function/network from its expirience.
+Agent keeps track of it's previous expirience by storing the last k (state, action, next state, reward) tupels in it's replay buffer.
+Later a minibutches selected random-uniformly fro the replay buffer are used for traning DNN to map states to actions values (Q function).

-DQN
+The are two extensions to the original DQN algorythm:

-Agent tries to maximize it's commulative reward over an episode by selecting an actions which gives him the best e The general idea of the DQN algorythm is maximizing the agent's reward by selecting and action A given a state S selecting the most appropriate action  to keep track of the agent's previous expirience (state, action, next state, reward) and select the most appropriate action when the agents observe
+1. Target network.
+This technic helps to stabilise trainning motivated by the fact that the optimal Q value function learned by the neural network is constantly changing and dependent on Q value functions itself.
+The main idea of the target network approach is to introduce a second, target network, which is a lagged copy of the original network for stabilizing the target Q value function.

-Runs training loop for the agent which allows the agent to interact with the environment by executing actions and receiving the next state and a reward form the environment.
+2. Double DQN.
+Due to the noises in the environment and errors in fuction approximation using neural networks agent may not fully explore environment which can lead to Q values being overestimated.
+The Double DQN algorithm reduces the overestimation of Q-values by selecting the best action for a state using one network and estimating the Q-value by using second network.
+Local and target networks can be used correspondingly for action selection and target Q-value estimation.

-Agent
+# Plot of Rewards

-and tracks agent's score.
+# Ideas for Future Work

-There is a closer look on how
+Prioritezed expirience replay.
+The intuition behind this technic is that some of the expiriences are more informative for the agent and as a result the agent can learn faster from such expiriences.
+Main idea is to determine how informative is a given expirience record (it can be measured wiht absolute difference between expected and actual Q-value) and increase the probability of sampling of such expiriences.